• Skip to primary navigation

 Instructions

-• In a second bowl, measure out the flour, preferably with a kitchen scale.
+• Mix the dry ingredients: In a second bowl, measure out the flour, preferably with a kitchen scale.
 Add the baking powder, baking soda, salt, and sugar.
 Mix together.

 • Add the dry ingredients to the wet ingredients.
 Whisk everything together.

 • Heat a nonstick skillet on the stovetop to medium-high heat.
-Once the pan is hot, spray some cooking spray.
+Grease the pan.
 Using a ¼ cup measuring cup, pour the pancake batter into the hot pan.

 • Once the bubbles start to form, sprinkle about 4 or 5 blueberries onto the pancakes.
 Check the pancake side that's cooking using a spatula.
 Flip the pancake when it's ready.
 Cook the other side until golden brown.